 I am also certified as a tech editor through The Knitting Guild Association.
 I enjoy working with new and established designers to realize their creative visions.
 If you’re a designer looking for a tech editor to work with you can find more about my services here.

 I unequivocally believe in a community where everyone is welcome, and every knitter deserves support in realizing their project goals.
 To that end, here are some things you should know:

-Size Inclusivity: All of my recent garment designs are graded to fit from at least a 30 to a 50 inch chest.
+Size Inclusivity: All of my garment designs are graded to fit from at least a 30 to a 50 inch chest, and all of my newer garment patterns are graded to fit up to a 60+ inch chest (I’m working on extending some of the older ones).
 My accessory patterns also typically offer mutliple size options.
 If you have feedback about my sizing, please reach out.
 I do my best to refer to multiple resources when grading my patterns, but my sizing is only as good as the information available to me, and I am continually striving to improve my pattern fit.
 I am always looking for preview knitters across all sizes, so please follow me on social media or subscribe to my newsletter to hear about test calls for new patterns.

 I give back to the community.
-I try to support small and local businesses where possible.
+I try to support small, local and BIPOC businesses where possible.
 I also donate 10% of my income to community organizations, and I strive to support organizations whose leadership represents the people they serve.

 Accessibility: I do my best to make my patterns accessible to as many readers as possible.
 I include stitch patterns in both charted and written format where possible, and measurements are given in both Imperial and metric.
 Since Ravelry’s new design has made it inaccessible to many, I have made most of my patterns available on Payhip, Etsy and LoveCrafts as an alternative.

-For wholesale inquiries please use the contact form.
+For collaborations or wholesale inquiries please use the contact form or email kerry@bullockozkandesigns.